chicio/chicio.github.io/_posts/2021-01-27-kotlin-junit5-mockk.md

 * backticks to define test method (again, you can use this feature only for tests, not in your production code).
 * expression expression, a feature that let you avoid writing curly brackets if you method body contains just one line of code.

-Last but not least, I also switched fromt he `assertThat` method and its matchers to `assertEquals` method, that is more developer friendly in terms of error messages when your test fails.
+Last but not least, I also switched fromt the `assertThat` method and its matchers to `assertEquals` method, that is more developer friendly in terms of error messages when your tests fail.
 Below you can find the final result.

 ```kotlin
 package it.chicio.minesweeper